Transgender individuals and transsexuals

 The U of T administration sent Peterson two letters.
 One referred to Canada's new human rights legislation.
 The other said that when co was asked to use a specific personal pronoun and refused, that that could be considered discrimination.
 1

-Controversy at Wilfrid Laurier University: Conflict over the use of a TV excerpt in class:
+Controversy at Wilfrid Laurier University: Conflict over the use of an excerpt from a TV program in class:

 2017-NOV: Lindsay Shepherd, 22, is a graduate student at Wilfrid Laurier University in Waterloo, Ontario, Canada.
 In addition to cos role as a post-grad student, co leads tutorials on the use of language for first-year students who are in a communication studies course.
-In one class, co showed a three-minute excerpt from a TV program.
-It was part of "The Agenda" program on the provincial government's Ontario Educational Communications Authority (TVO) television channel.
+On NOV-01, co showed two excerpts from a TV program to one of her classes: one less than two minutes long; the other less than three minutes.
+12 It was part of "The Agenda" program on the provincial government's Ontario Educational Communications Authority (TVO) television channel.
 It featured two University of Toronto (U of T) professors:

 - Dr. Jordan Peterson, described above, who disapproves of the use of gender-neutral personal pronouns like "zie" and "zher," and refuses to use them.